CiscoTestAutomation/getting-started/source/quickstart/learndevices.rst

 -------------------------------------
 .. include:: ../definitions/def_ops.rst

 The output is stored with the same :term:`key-value pair` structure across devices.
-The stored output makes it possible for you to take a snapshot of the network state at different points in time, and then to :ref:`compare-network-states`.
+The stored output makes it possible for you to take a snapshot of the network state at different points in time, and then to :ref:`compare network states <compare-network-states>`.

 .. tip:: Why use ``learn`` instead of a :term:`parser`?
 The parsed output for different devices can result in different data structures.
 The ``learn`` function, by contrast, results in a *consistent* set of keys, which means that you can write *one* script that works on different devices.